stg-tud/Bismuth/Modules/LoRe Compiler Plugin/README.md

 - Initiating the backend on the results of the frontend for generation of respective Dafny code and storing its output
 - Initiating a client for communication with the Dafny LSP implementation
 - Sending the results of the backend to the Dafny LSP implementation for code verification
-- Reading out the verification results of the backend code sent to the LSP implementation and reporting any errors to the user
+- Reading out the verification results of the backend code sent to the LSP implementation and reporting any errors to the user via the Scala compiler

 ## Examples